 While at Pepperdine University, Brooke served on Moot Court Board and was a representative to the Student Bar Association.
 She was awarded the Dean’s Merit Scholarship, the Gunnar Nicholson Endowed Scholarship, and was an active member of Advocates for Public Interest Law, and the Christian Legal Society.
 Following her first year of law school, Brooke participated in a judicial clerkship for the Honorable Donald W. Hull, Seventh Judicial District, State of Oregon.
 Over the next two years she participated in internships with Woolf Simmonds Solicitors in London, England, and the International Justice Mission in Tegucigalpa, Honduras.

-Prior to attending law school, Brooke graduated summa cum laude from the University of the Pacific Honor’s Program with Bachelor of Arts degrees in both English and History.
+Brooke K. Bryant is a graduate of the University of California, Davis School of Law, where she was the events coordinator for the International Law Society, and also served as a representative for the Environmental Law Society.
+Prior to attending law school, Brooke graduated Summa Cum Laude from the University of the Pacific Honor’s Program with Bachelor of Arts degrees in both English and History.
 While pursuing her undergraduate degree, Brooke served as vice president of the honors fraternity, Phi Kappa Phi, and was also a member of the Mortar Board Society.
 During her third and final year at the university, she was nominated as a Rhodes Scholar, which marked the school’s first ever nomination of a student for that prestigious award.

 In 2003, Brooke joined the law students at the University of California, Davis School of Law.
 While attending law school, Brooke served as a liaison for the visiting L.L.M.
 (Master of Laws) students, and helped to organize and promote intercultural events, which allowed the students to broaden their concept of international law.
 During the summer of her second year, she attended an international law program, hosted by the University of Oklahoma, in which she studied in Brussels, Belgium, and Geneva, Switzerland.
 While in Geneva, Brooke was able to work at the United Nations, specifically involving herself in the Working Group for Indigenous Peoples, which promotes the rights of various small communities around the world.

-Brooke currently lives in Placerville with her family and two dogs.
+Brooke currently lives in Roseville with her family, three dogs and two fish.